The Prevalence of Human Trafficking

 Transit monitoring focuses on identifying and assisting potential victims of trafficking as they're being trafficked but before they reach the destination where they may be in danger of being exploited and enslaved.
 We “intercept” someone when we have good reason to believe that they are in the process of being trafficked or at high risk of being trafficked.

 This model aims to attack trafficking at the most strategic moment—while it is in the process of occurring but before potential victims have been exploited or enslaved.
 Transit monitoring is, as far as we know, the world’s only tangible human trafficking prevention model.
 With other common human trafficking prevention models (like awareness and job creation), it is difficult to say for sure whether any particular individual was prevented from being trafficked.
 On the other hand, the anti-human trafficking strategies that do have a tangible effect (such as rescue and aftercare) fail to prevent, and can never erase, the horrible trauma that trafficking victims face.
-It costs us around $100 to intercept one potential victim to prevent him/her from being trafficked.

 People intercepted to prevent from being trafficked